Return of Federal Funds

 Timelines: The Office of Financial Aid will respond to notification of student withdrawals as soon as possible.
 Due to increased workloads at various times of the year, there may be some delay in performing these withdrawal calculations.
 Federal regulations require that the calculations be performed, and that the school return all Title IV funds for which it is responsible, no more than 45 days after the date upon which it was determined that the student withdrew.

 Post-Withdrawal Disbursements: In certain cases, a student may still be entitled to a disbursement of Title IV aid after he/she has withdrawn.
 The Office of Financial Aid will use the processes above to determine if this is the case for each student who withdraws.
-In these cases, within 45 days of the determination that the student withdrew, Marian will disburse any grant funds for which the student is eligible to his/her account and issue a check for any resulting credit balance (after any tuition, fees, and/or room and board charges for that payment period are addressed).
-If the student is due a post-withdrawal disbursement of any loan funds, Marian will notify the student within 30 days of the determination that the student withdrew.
-This notice will remind the student that he/she can accept all, a portion, or none of the funds, that any accepted funds would need to be repaid, and that the student has 14 days to respond.
-Should the student choose to accept any or all of the loan funds offered, Marian will have up to 180 days to disburse the loan funds to the student.
+In these cases, within 45 days of the determination that the student withdrew, Marian will disburse any grant funds for which the student is eligible to his/her account.
+Marian is permitted to make this disbursement without the student’s permission if the grant funds will be used to pay for current charges for tuition, fees, and/or room/board.
+By contrast, Marian will first obtain the written permission of the student if the grant funds will be used to pay for other charges.
+Marian will then issue a check for any resulting credit balance.
+If the student (or parent, in the case of Direct Parent PLUS Loans) is due a post-withdrawal disbursement of any loan funds, Marian will notify the student (parent) in writing within 30 days of the determination that the student withdrew.
+This notice will be made to the student (parent) prior to the funds being credited to the student’s account or paid directly to the student (parent).
+This notice will remind the student (parent) that he/she can accept all, a portion, or none of the funds, that any accepted funds would need to be repaid, and that the student (parent) has 14 days to respond.
+Should the student (parent) choose to accept any or all of the loan funds offered, Marian will have up to 180 days to disburse the loan funds to the student (parent).